tao-guo/blog/_posts/2017-07-28-book-structured-computer-organization.md

   - register

   > Hardware and software are logically equivalent.
+- L5: high level languages like python, java, C++ ...
+- Computer architecture vs. computer organization
+  - one layer vs. more parts
+  - mostly the same

 #### 1.1.3 Evolution of Multilevel Machines 8
 - Two levels at first: ISA and digital logic level
+- Hardware: rather than **abstract ideas**, algorithms, or instructions.
 - inventions
   - microprogramming: to make hardware design simple
+    - two levels --> three levels
   - OS: reduce manual processes, keep it running all the time
-      - FMS: compile and read data
+    - FMS(Fortune Monitor): compile and read data
         - only run two programs at first
         - then I/O calls, system calls
         - batch systems --> timesharing, terminal
         - this book only focus on differences from ISA
+    - As library: system calls
+    - Timesharing
+    - Like a society, it finally formed a goverment
   - The Migration of Functionality to Microcode
       - more microprograms: INC, MUL, STR ...
       - more features: relocation, interrupt, switching